Angelina Grimké: Major writings

 Two of Grimké's most notable works were her essay "An Appeal to the Christian Women of the South" and her series of letters to Catharine Beecher.

-"An Appeal to the Christian Women of the South" (1836)
+An Appeal to the Christian Women of the South (1836)

-"An Appeal to the Christian Women of the South", published by the American Anti-Slavery Society, is unique because it is the only written appeal made by a Southern woman to other Southern women regarding the abolition of slavery, written in the hope that Southern women would not be able to resist an appeal made by one of their own.
+An Appeal to the Christian Women of the South, published by the American Anti-Slavery Society, is unique because it is the only written appeal made by a Southern woman to other Southern women regarding the abolition of slavery, written in the hope that Southern women would not be able to resist an appeal made by one of their own.
 The style of the essay is very personal in nature and uses simple language and firm assertions to convey her ideas.
-Grimké's "Appeal" was widely distributed by the American Anti-Slavery Society, and was received with great acclaim by radical abolitionists.
+Angelina's Appeal was widely distributed by the American Anti-Slavery Society, and was received with great acclaim by radical abolitionists.
 However, it was also received with great criticism by her former Quaker community and was publicly burned in South Carolina.

-"The Appeal" makes seven main arguments:
+The Appeal makes seven main arguments: